marcelhollerbach/anna/README.md

 anna is a greeter for spawny.

 ## install
 Build with :

+mkdir build
+cd build
-cmake ..
+meson ..
-make all
+ninja all
-sudo make install
+sudo ninja install

 This will install to /usr/local/ you can change the prefix as you like